ldbc/ldbc_snb_datagen_hadoop/README.md

   sudo chown -R ${USER}:${USER} social_network/ substitution_parameters/
 ```

 If you need to raise the memory limit, use the `-e HADOOP_CLIENT_OPTS="-Xmx..."` parameter to override the default value.
 For SF1, `-Xmx2G` is recommended.
+For SF1000, use `-Xmx370G`.
-For SF1000, use `-Xmx370G` and for SF3000, use `-Xmx850G`.
+For SF3000, use `-Xmx850G`.

+#### Parameter generator

+The parameter generator requires Python 2, which you can install using [pyenv](https://github.com/pyenv/pyenv).

+Note that the parameter generator may require more memory than the data generator.
+For example, for the SF3000 data set, the parameter generator uses about 930 GB RAM.

 ### Hadoop cluster